ousiax/kube-addons/logging/README.md

 ## How to deploy EFK(Elasticsearch, Fluent-bit, Kibana) on Kubernetes

 1. To test the EFK stack suite on your personal desktop Kubernetes, please change the work directory to `test/` and run the `up.sh` shell script.
+It will use a `emptyDir` volume as the backend storage of the Elastic Search service.

 2. If you want to keep the elastic search data with `local` persistent volume, please go to `./local` and run `kubectl apply -k .`